THEOplayer/react-native-theoplayer/doc/cast.md

 ### Overview

-The basics of both Chromecast and Airplay are well-described on THEOplayer's [Knowledge Base](https://docs.theoplayer.com/how-to-guides/03-cast/01-chromecast/00-introduction.md).
+The basics of both Chromecast and Airplay are well-described in THEOplayer's [Knowledge Base](https://docs.theoplayer.com/how-to-guides/03-cast/01-chromecast/00-introduction.md).
 The `react-native-theoplayer` package has support for both.